kziomek/spring-uploading-files/README.md

     curl -F "name=ChangeFilename.md" -F "file=@README.md" http://localhost:8080/files

-2. Test with html form
+##### Test with html form

-TODO
+Under html directory you will find plain html form enctype="multipart/form-data".
+( This form is not part of microservice jar so run it as separate application. )

+1. Run microservice
+2. Upload file with uploadform.html
+3. Verify that file was uploaded into upload-dir